EYH0602/PhilosophyOfMath/notes/Kant.md

   * a posteriori: get added by experience
 * All bachelors are unmarried man
   * analytic: predicate is contained in the subject
-  * a priori: after experience by reason
+  * a priori: before experience by reason

 Although all knowledge begins with experience, it does not follow that all knowledge arises from experience.